Juicers – Some Common Myths

 Centrifugal Juicers DEFINITELY DO NOT DESTROY ENZYMES.
 This is pure fantasy and it’s become a great marketing ploy for some people who sell masticating juicers.
 Even we used to accept this unproven scare-mongering, because it was so widely repeated by eminently respectable people.
 Max Gerson contributed to this myth with his claims about the oxidation of enzymes by Centrifugal Juicers but although the Gerson Therapy is widely respected, no scientific evidence supporting the idea that Centrifugal Juicers destroy enzymes is available.

-SpinachMasticating juicers do extract greater amounts of some nutrients, so if getting the best juice quality is number one priority you can find out about the differences between masticating juicers in our choosing a juicer section.
-But you shouldn’t be scared into spending hundreds of pounds on a masticating juicer because of the myth that centrifugal juicers produce poor quality juice with no enzymes.
-Centrifugal juicers are the most common and popular choice and they offer great health benefits when used regularly.
+Masticating juicers do extract greater amounts of some nutrients, so if getting the best juice quality is number one priority you can find out about the differences between masticating juicers in our choosing a juicer section.
+But nobody should be scared into spending hundreds more on a masticating juicer by the myth that centrifugal juicers produce juice with no enzymes.
+Centrifugal juicers are the most common and popular choice and they offer great health benefits.
 A very user friendly example of this type of juice extractor is the Sage Nutri Juicer Cold Plus.
-The best feature of most good quality centrifugal juicers is that they are quick and easy to use and a small compromise in overall performance is often acceptable in a busy household where juicing needs to happen fast.
+The most popular feature of good quality centrifugal juicers is that they are quick and easy to use and a small compromise in overall performance is often acceptable in a busy household where juicing needs to happen with greater speed and convenience.

 A Slower Juicer Gives Better Juice and More Juice

 This is sort of true, but people then get caught up in a search for the slowest turning juicer in the belief that it will give more nutritious juice.
 Twin Gear and Single Auger Masticating Juicers work better at low speeds because of their juicing action.
 All masticating juicers give a more nutritious juice by breaking down the fibre of the fruit and vegetables more thoroughly, releasing more nutrients into the juice.
 They do this because of their chewing and grinding action, not because of how slowly they must work.
 If you had to choose between a model that turns at 100 RPM and one that turns at 50 RPM will the slower one give more nutritious juice?
-No, because nutrient extraction is about much more than speed alone.
+No, because nutrient extraction is determined by more than speed alone.

 Twin Gear Juicers with Bio-Magnets Improve Juice Quality and Shelf Life

 A Twin Gear Juicer can be a good choice for people who are aiming primarily for maximum nutrition from their juicer.
 For this reason they are often recommended by nutritional therapists to people combatting ill health.
 Green Star Juicers are popular choices.
-For a tiny compromise in results consumers can make a huge saving in time spent by going for one of the newer type Vertical Slow Juicers which turn the traditional auger type juicer into a much more user friendly device – one that is easier to live with than a Twin Gear model.
+For a tiny compromise in results consumers can make a huge saving in time spent by going for one of the newer type Vertical Slow Juicers which turn the traditional auger type juicer into a much more user friendly device – one that is perhaps easier to live with than a Twin Gear model.

 Other Misleading Claims

 Lots of single auger juicer brands are now moving towards using GE Ultem material in the augers, offering the alleged advantage that this material is ‘up to 8 times harder than other augers’.
 That sounds like a good feature but to some extent its offering a solution to a juicer problem that doesn’t exist.
 So far we have had very few problems with juicer augers that are made from other materials, so although it sounds like a plus, is a GE Ultem auger a big step forward?
-It sounds reassuring though and perhaps reassurance that you are buying the best materials does have a value.
+It sounds reassuring and perhaps reassurance that you are buying the best materials does have a value.

-Another popular point of competition for different brands is the length of the product warranty.
+Another popular point of comparison for different brands is the length of the product warranty.
 The logic behind this is that the longer the warranty, the longer the juicer will last and therefore the perception is that the quality of the machine must be better.
 This is categorically not so.
 A warranty covers for faults and defects but it doesn’t cover for wear and tear or accidental damage.
 Long warranties mostly cover the motor only and most induction motors are very reliable in any case, regardless of which brand you choose.
-The length of the warranty period does not reflect the build quality or reliability of the machine; it reflects how far the brand will go to win your confidence, and the cost of supporting the warranty is usually built into the juicer price.
+The length of the warranty period doesn’t necessarily reflect the build quality or reliability of the machine; it reflects how far the brand will go to win your confidence, and the cost of supporting the warranty is usually built into the juicer price.

 When you are reading a list of product features it’s not always easy to separate out the factors that make a real difference to the user experience.
-We prefer to help people choose on the basis of facts and we steer clear of hype and pseudo-science.
+We prefer to help people choose on the basis of facts and steer clear of hype and pseudo-science.
 If you need any help cutting through all the jargon please don’t hesitate to contact us for advice – and if you come across any other bits of nonsense about juicers on the web that isn’t mentioned above, please let us know and we will add your comments below!